infocareworkshop/serviceorderhub-docs/docs/Messages.md

 }
 ```

-**Error handling**
+### Error handling

+**Partial success**

-This endpoint will return success even if some messages weren't confirmed due to an error, so you should check the "errors" section to make sure everything was processed.
+This endpoint will return **success** (200 code) even if some messages weren't confirmed due to an error, so you should check the "errors" section to make sure everything was processed.
 Example error:

 ```
 {